Frequently Asked Questions

 When is a council meeting?

-Council meetings are held every three weeks at the Ballarat Town Hall on a Wednesday beginning at 7pm.
-The 2019 schedule of meetings is on the website.
+Council meetings are usually held every fourth Wednesday of the month at the Ballarat Town Hall, beginning at 6:30 pm.
+The schedule of meetings is on the website at Council Meetings | City of Ballarat.

 How is a council meeting run?

-Ballarat City Council’s formal decision-making process occurs via council meetings, which the nine elected councillors attend
+Ballarat City Council's formal decision-making process occurs via council meetings, which the nine elected councillors attend.

 The CEO and Executive Leadership Team members are also present to provide information or advice.